 The FMCSA replaced paper logs with electronic devices (ELDs) in 2017 for commercial motor vehicles to prevent manipulation of service hours.
 ELDs connect with a vehicle’s engine to automatically record driving time and behavior.

-In addition, one of the more recent regulations that is being implemented involved the phasing out of 3G cellular connectivity.
+In addition, one of the more recent regulations that is being implemented involves the phasing out of 3G cellular connectivity.
 Devices in this range will no longer comply with regulations, as mobile service providers are steering toward 5G.

 Motor Vehicle Emissions Evaluation